lucaciarimboli/progettoAPSC/project/README.md

 ```

 The executable will be created in the `build/` directory as `mc_sim`.
+The Doxygen documentation files will be created in the `docs/` directory.
-In case of gprof profiler enabled, the output file is saved in `profiler/` directory as `report.txt`
+In case of gprof profiler enabled, the output file is saved in the `profiler/` directory as `report.txt`

 ## Usage

 1. Build the executable with `make`.
-2. Edit `data/config/simulation.json` to set simulation parameters and gas mixtures.
+2. Edit `data/config/simulation.json` to set gas mixture and simulation parameters.
 3. Run the simulation using `make run`.
-4. Outputs will printed to the console roughly every 1e6 collisions.
+4. Partial data will be printed to the console roughly every 1e6 collisions.
-5. Final results will be saved in a .txt file in folder `./results/`.
+5. Final results will be saved in a .txt file in `results/`.
-6. When done, clean the build directory with `make clean`.

-**Note:** For multiple simulation runs, the executable does not require rebuilding.
-Simply repeat steps 2-5 for each simulation and run `make clean` only upon completion of all simulations.
+6. Repeat steps 2-5 for running multiple simulations

 ## Extending

-- Add new gas species by placing cross-section data files in `data/Xsec/`.
+- Add new gas species by including cross-section data files in `data/Xsec/`.
-- Introduce a solver for the Poisson equation to allow the computation of a non-uniform, non-constant electric field.
+- Implement a Poisson equation solver to allow simulations with a non-uniform, non-constant electric field.
-- Improve the speed of randomic collisions simulations with a parallel implementation.

 ---